The subscapularis muscle is one of the most commonly used muscles in the shoulder joint.

-The breakage of partial thickness can heal completely after physiotherapy.
+The breakage of partial-thickness can heal entirely after physiotherapy.

-Surgery for subescapular rupture: The partial or total thickness of the subscapularis muscle is repaired by arthroscopic surgery.
+Surgery for subscapular rupture: The partial or total thickness of the subscapularis muscle is repaired by arthroscopic surgery.
 The rupture site is visualized by an arthroscopic camera and sutured with an arthroscopic device.

 Open surgery: An incision is made in the skin over the injured tendon and muscle.
 The injured tendon or muscle is exposed and sutured.